Chemnitz–Adorf railway: Description of the line

-In Muldenberg the tracks take Vogtlandbahn running from Falkenstein and ascend to Schöneck on the crest of the Erzgebirge.
+In Muldenberg the tracks take Vogtlandbahn running from Falkenstein and ascend to Schöneck on the crest of the Ore Mountains.
 It steeply descends to Zwotental where the branch to Klingenthal and Kraslice joins.
-Descending further the track reaches Adorf in Elstertal where it meets the Plauen-Cheb line which was originally the Herlasgrün-Eger line of the Vogtländischen Staatseisenbahn.
+Descending further the track reaches Adorf in Elster valley where it meets the Plauen-Cheb line which was originally the Herlasgrün-Eger line of the Vogtländische Staatseisenbahn.